RHFieldProductManagement/openshift-aio/labs/cnv/workshop/content/storage-setup.md

 Events:            <none>
 ~~~

 There's a few important details here worth noting, namely the `kubevirt.io/provisionOnNode` annotation, and the path of the volume on that node.
 In the example above you can see that the volume was provisioned on *ocp4-worker2.%node-network-domain%*, the second of our three worker nodes (in your environment it may have been scheduled onto a different worker).
 Let's look more closely to verify that this truly has been created for us on the designated worker.

-> **NOTE**: You may have to substitute `ocp4-worker1` with `ocp4-worker2` if your hostpath volume was scheduled to worker2.
-You'll need to also match the UUID to the one that was generated by your PVC.
+> **NOTE**: You'll need to also match the UUID to the one that was generated by your PVC.

 ```execute-1